-A vehicle is stolen an average of every 44 seconds in the United States, according to the National Highway Traffic Safety Administration (NHTSA).
+A vehicle was stolen an average of every 32 seconds in the United States in 2022, according to the National Highway Traffic Safety Administration (NHTSA).
 These thefts cost drivers thousands of dollars and also cause insurance premiums to rise.

 There are a number of ways you can try to prevent motor vehicle theft.
 The NHTSA has some recommendations:

 - Close all windows and lock your vehicle every time you walk away

 - Do not leave your keys/fob in your vehicle